dib-lab/2020-paper-sourmash-gather/manuscript.md

 min-set-cov problem, in which we seek the _minimum_ number of genomes in the reference database necessary to cover the known content of a metagenome.
-We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_, and show that it is recovers a minimum set of reference genomes for the mappable reads in a metagenome.
+We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_, and show that it recovers a minimum set of reference genomes for the mappable reads in a metagenome.